top of page

 Fraternal Greetings from Japan

 Welcome, and thank you for visiting the Negishi Ryu International website.
 Our shuriken-jutsu tradition traces a rich history spanning 400 years.
-The school was founded by Negishi Shorei, Sōke of Araki Ryu Kenjutsu in the Annaka Domain, and master of the Oshima Ryu, Hokushin Itto Ryu & Ganritsu Ryu warrior traditions.
+The school was founded by Negishi Shorei, Sōke of Annaka-han Araki Ryu Kenjutsu, and master of the Hokushin Itto Ryu & Ganritsu Ryu warrior traditions.
 In modern times, Negishi Ryu and its subsumed "heiden" teachings (Ganritsu Ryu Shuriken-jutsu, Shirai Ryu Shuriken-jutsu & Shingetsu Ryu Shuriken-jutsu) were propagated by the late, Saito Satoshi, 5th Generation Sōke.
+Today, the Negishi Ryu is recognized as Japan's last surviving specialist school of authentic "koryu" shuriken-jutsu, and designated as an important cultural asset.

 The current student-quota for term-one online studies has already been filled.
 We invite future candidates to join our priority waiting list for updates and announcements.